mollie/commercetools/docs/MakingPayments.md

 This can be done for the whole amount, or only part.

-For whole, add a "CancelAuthorization" transaction for the whole amount of the order.
+For whole, add a "Charge" transaction for the whole amount of the order.
 For example:
 ```
 {
     amountPlanned: {